-The final form and format of all Documentation and certifications required by Contractor in this Attachment A.1 must be as directed by County Project Manager.
-Contractor must review the Documentation requirements with County Project Manager and make any agreed upon updates/revisions.
+The final form and format of all Documentation and certifications required by Contractor in this Attachment A.1 (Tasks and Deliverables) must be as directed by County Project Manager.
+Contractor must review the Documentation requirements with County Project Manager and make any agreed-to updates/revisions.